 One distinguishes two families of LWR: the Pressurized Water Reactor (PWR, or VVR in its Russian version) and the Boiling Water Reactor BWR.

 3.1 TYPES OF NUCLEAR POWER PLANTS

-Table 1 shows the number and the capacity of the different types of power reactors in operation or under construction as of end of December 2007 [1].
+Table 1 shows the number and the capacity of the different types of power reactors in operation or under construction as of April 2014 [1].
 Their characteristics are described below.